yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 ### Variables

 In the ICILS IDE, variables from the student, teacher, principal, and ICT coordinator questionnaires are organized into categories that have shared characteristics.
 Content category and subcategory titles may overlap, but specific variables appear only once in a subcategory.
-Use Search in the Select Variables step to locate variables.
+Use Search in the Select Grouping Variables step to locate variables.
 Note that some variables might be similar in content, but not comparable over the years, either due to differences in the question asked or differences in their response categories.
 For example, a student background questionnaire variable, “In what country were you and your parents born/Mother or [female guardian]”, which is only available in 2013, is similar but not comparable to the variable “In what country were you and your parents born/[Parent or guardian 1]”, which is only available in 2018.
 The icon representing “no data”— —will help in identifying the year for which the variable has data available for analysis.